Rosa Jochmann: Provenance and early years

 Rosa Jochmann was born in the 20th district of Vienna, the fourth of her parents' six children.
 Her father worked as an iron foundryman: her mother worked in domestic service and as a laundry worker.
-While she was still very young the family moved to the 11th district (Simmering Viertel), in the southeast of the city, where they lived in a succession of rented rooms until 1912 when they moved into an apartment in the one of the new so-called "Krankenkassenhäusern" (social housing – literally: "sickness insurance houses") which had been built at the instigation of the socialist politician Laurenz Widholz, alongside the "Braunhubergasse" (street).
+While she was still very young the family moved to the 11th district (Simmering Viertel), in the southeast of the city, where they lived in a succession of rented rooms until 1912 when they moved into an apartment in one of the new so-called "Krankenkassenhäusern" (social housing – literally: "sickness insurance houses") which had been built at the instigation of the socialist politician Laurenz Widholz, alongside the "Braunhubergasse" (street).
 She would still be living in southeast Vienna seventy years later.

 Her parents had both migrated to the capital from Moravia, where her father had been active in the Social democratic movement.
 Her mother grew up in a Roman Catholic family.
-The language spoken at home was for the most part Czech – sometimes identified in contemporary sources as "Bemisch".
+The language spoken at home was for the most part Czech.
 Jochmann later recalled that her father had never really learned German.
 He was, according to at least one source, frequently unemployed because of his reputation as a political activist.
 His daughter later recalled in an interview that he "was a Social Democrat who never went to church, but [the children always] had to say their prayers".
 The Jochmann children grew up bilingual.